chatwoot/docs/docs/user-guide/features/notifications.md

 </div> -->

 Select "None" to disable audio notifications.
-Select "Assigned conversations" to be notified for chats assigned to me.
+Select "Assigned conversations" to be notified of conversations assigned to you.
-Select "All conversations" to be notified for all chats.
+Select "All conversations" to be notified of all conversations.

 ### Email Notifications Section
-In this section, the user can set Email Notifications for the chats
+In this section, the user can set Email Notifications for the conversations.
 <!--
 <div align="center">